corina-reitemeyer/corina-reitemeyer/README.md

 # Hi there, I'm Corina (she/her)! 👋

 ## ℹ️ About me
-I'm a Data Analyst with a background as a UX/UI Designer and Full Stack Developer, currently based in New Zealand.
+I'm a Senior UX/UI Designer, with skills in Data Analytics and Full Stack Development, currently based in New Zealand.
 I’m passionate about transforming data into actionable insights that drive better business decisions, solve real-world problems, and enhance user experiences.
 As a data storyteller, I focus on leveraging data visualization and analytical techniques to present complex information in an engaging and understandable way.
 I’m excited about using data to reveal insights that can deepen our understanding of complex issues and drive meaningful change.

 With a strong foundation in web accessibility and user research, I bring a unique perspective to data analysis, ensuring that insights are not only impactful but also user-friendly for everyone.
 I'm continually expanding my skills in data analysis methodologies and tools, eager to combine my creative and technical expertise to tackle complex business challenges and tell compelling stories with data.